Feeding Schedule for Babies

-- A hungry baby will latch on to the breast or bottle and suck continuously.
+- A baby who is hungry will latch on to the breast or bottle and suck continuously.

 - A baby who is getting full during a feeding will take longer pauses between sucking.

-- A full baby will turn away from the breast or bottle and not want to suck.
+- A baby who is full will turn away from the breast or bottle and not want to suck.

 Author: Healthwise Staff